jwasher/fakepandas/README.md

 ## About the Author

-Aaron Maxwell (aaron@migrateup.com) is author of the [Advanced Python Newsletter](http://migrateup.com/python/).
+Aaron Maxwell (aaron@migrateup.com) is author of the [Powerful Python Newsletter](http://migrateup.com/python/).